rocky-557/Ragbot/README.md

-# RAG Implementation with LLaMA LLM
+# RAG Implementation with LLaMA LLM , CLIP

 This project provides an implementation of a Retrieval-Augmented Generation (RAG) model using the LLaMA language model (LLM) , FAISS vector db and Groq.
 The RAG architecture combines dense retrieval with generative language modeling to create a powerful question-answering system.
 In this implementation, Groq accelerates the LLaMA LLM, enabling high-performance inference.

 ### !!!
 Note : The given PDFS are not provided in here .
 Kindly Download / add to the project folder and change the name respectively in the vec_db.py file.
 Also all the pdfs are not utilized till now .
 Only Vol-3 is used.
 With minor changes We can include all the PDFs .
-This is a Preventive Measure Taken to avoid too much Ahead Of Time (AOT) delay at the time of deployment. !!!
+This is a Preventive Measure Taken to avoid too much Ahead Of Time (AOT) delay at the time of development.
+### Kindly USE app2.py for testing .
+The Given Groq Api key is Still working , and will not be revoked until next Announcement.

 ## Table of Contents